Busou Shinki: Busou Shinki Radio Rondo

 An internet radio show hosted by Kana Asumi and Eri Kitamura to promote and discuss Battle Rondo, broadcast weekly on i-revo and Onsen.ag from 26 April 2007 to 25 October 2007 (episodes on Onsen were released one week after i-Revo).
 Special additional recordings were also included on the Battle Rondo soundtrack and on the Character Song & Special Radio Rondo albums.

 Recordings of the radio show were compiled and released on CD in 2008.

 Busou Shinki Master no tame no Radio desu

 An internet radio show hosted by Kana Asumi and Minori Chihara to promote and discuss the TV anime series, broadcast on Onsen.ag from 24 September 2012 to 1 October 2013.
 Episodes were released weekly up to episode 27, and then once every two weeks after.
 A special episode was released in 2015 to coincide with the TV series Blu-ray box release, with another in 2017 for the Blu-ray box re-release.

-Recordings of the radio show were compiled and released on CD in four volumes from 2012-2014.
+Recordings of the radio show were compiled and released on CD in four volumes from 2012 to 2014.